bfeldatwilio/openGridReact/README.md

 #### Create and Deploy the Canvas App

 **From your Deployment tool of choice**
-1: In this repo, under `force-app/main/default/aura`, open `NodeReactCanvasApp.cmp` and make sure the `developerName` attribute matches the API name you used creating the app in SF.
+1: In this repo, under `force-app/main/default/aura/OpenGridComponent`, open `OpenGridComponent.cmp` and make sure the `developerName` attribute matches the API name you used creating the app in SF.
-2: Deploy the Aura folder to your dev org.
-In this folder, the interesting files are the `NodeReactCanvasApp.cmp` and the `NodeReactCanvasAppController.js`.
+2: Deploy the OpenGridComponent folder to your dev org.
+In this folder, the interesting files are the `OpenGridComponent.cmp` and the `OpenGridComponent.js`.
 All other files are default when making a new Aura component.

 #### Starting up Localhost